- Antithrombin is a natural blood thinner that helps regulate your body’s clotting process.

 - certain types of cancer, such as pancreatic cancer

-Test results may indicate higher-than-normal levels of antithrombin.
-However, these values do not indicate any significant health problems.
+Alternately, your test results may indicate normal or higher-than-normal levels of antithrombin.
+Higher-than-normal levels aren’t a sign of significant health problems.

 Ask your doctor for more information about your results and follow-up steps.